bwelte99/SipHash-FPGA-Accelerator/README.md

 ## Recreating the Hardware Design

-These directions will walk you through recreating the test benches for the SipHash core on the two supported Xilinx boards, the Zedboard and the ZCU-106.
+These directions will walk you through recreating the hardware design for the SipHash core in addition to a test bench on either of the two supported Xilinx boards, the Zedboard and the ZCU-106.

 Before starting, please ensure you have Xilinx Vivado 2020.1 (or a compatible version of Vivado) installed

-**1)** Clone the repo (if you haven't already)
+**1)** Clone the GitHub repo (or access it via Dryad)

 &emsp; `git clone https://github.com/bwelte99/SipHash-FPGA-Accelerator.git`